I had the opportunity to beta test an agile carpaccio workshop.

-Demoed the app, customer is pleased: we are capable developers
+- Demoed the app, customer is pleased: we are capable developers!

-Finished first test, which test tax computation.
-We hard the tax rate to the Utah value, as the customer states that most of his business is done there.
+- We hard coded the tax rate to the Utah value, as the customer states that most of his business is done there.

-Our console app now outputs a sample results, with unit price quantity and taxes.
+- Our console app now outputs a sample results, with unit price quantity and taxes.

-Demoed the app, customer is happy, he can confirm it matches his expectations.
+- Demoed the app, customer is happy, he can confirm it matches his expectations.

-Add message and input capture for price, including an input sanity check.
+- Add message and input capture for price, including an input sanity check.

-Copy paste the code for quantity.
+- Copy paste the code for quantity.

-Demoed the app, but it is not working, the computed result is zero.
+- Demoed the app, but it is not working, the computed result is zero.
 We did demonstrate some progress, but also suffered regression.

-This is due to the absence of unit tests for input.
+This is due to the absence of unit tests for input

-After the demo, the culprit is quickly identified: copy-paste-incomplete modify.
+- After the demo, the culprit is quickly identified: copy-paste-incomplete modify.